 It can also be very difficult to remove the odor of these chemicals from a rug.

 The chemical generally lasts up to 3 years or until the rug is washed again.
 It has no residual odor and is not harmful to people.
-A rug should be thoroughly cleaned and treated by a professional before storing.
-These products can help protect clean rugs that are on display in your home or office from being disturbed by insects.
+A rug should be thoroughly cleaned and treated by a professional such as ABC before storing.
+These products can also help protect clean rugs that are on display in your home or office from being disturbed by insects.

 At our ABC plant, we use a moth treatment which contains pyrethrins, an extract derived from the Pyrethrum daisy or Chrysanthemum.
 Pyrethrins can rapidly penetrate many insects and paralyze their nervous systems.